danagershon/Compiler-Syntax-Parser/README.md

 supplied printing functions and rules list from course staff

 attributes.h:
-contains declaration for our type for YYSTYPE
+for hw3:- contains declaration for our type for YYSTYPE

 Makefile-hw2:
 to build the project